tarnas14/blog/src/blog/dotfiles-rabbithole.md

 After I ~~googled~~ figured out [how to see vim-plug post-hook output](https://github.com/junegunn/vim-plug/issues/910), I found out that `npm` is not available during the post-hook.

 This got resolved "easily" by just sourcing `asdf` (which I use to install `node` and `npm`) inside the `init.vim`.

-(btw, I couldn't just do that in `init.vim`, because on host it would break the configuration, I had to replace some part of that file during docker image build, so I used `sed`)
+I couldn't just do that in `init.vim`, because on host it would break the configuration, I had to replace some part of config file during docker image build, so I used `sed`.

 ## at this point the image is building without errors